1. Coin mintages

 Once a coin’s mintage has been declared*, no further coins may be minted.

 *In all instances, when the mintage is declared, The Perth Mint reserves the right to sell any remaining stock on hand.
 The Declared Mintage Figure will consist of Sales to Date and Current Stock on Hand.

 2. Coin variations

 Any coin which features a design that has been changed in any way is a new coin and a separate issuing authority approval has to be obtained.
 The mintage arrangements for such a coin have to be put in place independently of the original coin, which remains a separate coin with its own mintage arrangements.

-The Perth Mint may issue approved coins in special packaging, to satisfy specific market demands, or it may compile special sets which include multiple coins.
-When either of these is decided, such special issues will be subject to an ISSUE LIMIT which will be contained within the MAXIMUM MINTAGE of each coin.
+The Perth Mint will release approved coins in special packaging or will compile special sets which include multiple coins to satisfy specific market demands.
+When either of these is decided, such special releases will be subject to an ISSUE LIMIT.
+The total quantity of issue limits for any one individual coin cannot exceed the MAXIMUM MINTAGE of the coin.

 An exception will occur when an ISSUE LIMIT is split between slabbed* and non-slabbed versions of a coin.
 Even though the packaging may vary, both the slabbed and non-slabbed versions will be included in the same ISSUE LIMIT/MAXIMUM MINTAGE.

 *encapsulated in permanent plastic holder by a coin grading service.

 4. Identifying the Issue Limits and Maximum Mintages